The property of having poles or being polar. "It exhibits polarity when presented to a magnetic needle”

 Here on earth we are perhaps most familiar with our North Pole and our South Pole — the two parts of our planet that are covered in ice and determine the magnetic fields of the earth.
 Many insects and creatures of the earth are sensitive to the earth’s magnetic poles and can sense this magnetism and navigate themselves accordingly.

-But the truth is nothing escapes having a polarity.
-All planets, stars, bodies, cells, molecules, atoms, electrons… From the largest to the small — absolutely everything has polarity, at every level.
-The magnetic field of the sun, for instance, extends out into space throughout our solar system.
+But as polarity expresses itself consistently throughout everything, we find that all planets, stars, bodies, cells, molecules, atoms, electrons, etc… from the largest to the small, exhibit some form of polarity.
+If we go to the biggest item in our solar system, we can observe that the magnetic field of the sun, for instance, extends out into space throughout our solar system.
 Every 11 years it reverses its polarity.

 Polarity creates spin.
 The simplest motors are magnetic, and they utilize these fundamental properties of magnetism to generate movement.
 Polarity creates movement by creating the potential for movement, as it is always creating a place to go.
 Movement is simply a relative change in position, and the magnetic movement from north to south is the most basic expression of the function of polarity, a binary expression of differences.
 Are you going North or South?
 Are you going here?
 Or there?
 0 or 1?
 Without polarity there is no movement, as there is no where to go because nothing is different -- there is no attraction in any direction and hence, the motor stops.